christgau/wsdd/README.md

 using the `fe80::/10` address space for IPv6.
 Please note that IGMP traffic must be enabled in order to get IPv4 multicast traffic working.

-For UFW and firewald, application/service profiles can be found in the respective directories.
+For UFW and firewalld, application/service profiles can be found in the respective directories.
 Note that UFW profiles only allow to grant the traffic on specific UDP and TCP ports, but a restriction on the IP range (like link local for IPv6) or the multicast traffic is not possible.